Arnisha233/assignment-eight/README.md

+App Name: AppNest

+Description: We build digital solutions that make your world easier and smarter.
+Transforming everyday challenges into seamless digital experiences.
+Simplifying life, one app at a time.
+Apps that don’t just work — they wow.
+Digital craftsmanship built for real-world needs.
+We don’t just create apps, we create experiences.Every tap, every swipe — designed for simplicity.
+Code with purpose.
+Design with passion.Powering your vision through technology.
+Experience innovation that fits in your hand.
+Creativity.
+Innovation.
+Simplicity.
+Smarter apps for a smarter future.

+Technologies: Frontend Framework: React.js Programming Language: JavaScript (ES6+)  Markup Language: HTML5 Styling Language:  CSS3 Tailwind CSS
+DaisyUI React Router Recharts React Toastify

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.